 - Swiss Leaks (2015): Continuing in the vein of uncovering undisclosed accounts and financial arrangements maintained under the protection of a banking secrecy regime, this investigation revealed HSBC Private Bank (Suisse) maintained banking relationships with clients connected to arms trafficking, blood diamonds, and bribery.
 Many of the clients serviced by HSBC were connected to discredited political regimes in countries such as Egypt, Tunisia, and Syria.
 These were clients who due to their illegal or sanctioned activity would not be accepted for banking services in other countries.
 The documents showed that HSBC not only accepted them but repeatedly assured them that their wealth would be shielded from tax authorities or other inquiring government entities.

-- Evicted and Abandoned (2016): This investigation ran an external audit on projects funded by the World Bank and determined that many of them were in complete non-compliance with the bank’s own policies, causing physical and economical harm to the people it purported to support.
+- Evicted and Abandoned (2016): This investigation ran an external audit on projects supported by the World Bank.
 The International Finance Corporation, which provides private sector loans on behalf of the World Bank, has given financing to governments and corporations accused of egregious human rights violations.
 In some cases these financing activities continued after evidence of the violations was made public.
-Funds from World Bank projects were misappropriated and diverted by local governments to fund violent and harmful campaigns against the people who were supposed to be helped, and social and environmental impact was disregarded in funding projects.
+Funds from World Bank projects were subsequently misappropriated and diverted by local governments to fund violent and harmful campaigns against the people who were supposed to be helped, and social and environmental impact was disregarded.

 - The Panama Papers (2016): Receiving widespread media attention and igniting local investigations in many countries and by many financial institutions, the Panama Papers project was one of the biggest stories in money laundering investigation of recent years.
 ICIJ worked on this project in collaboration with OCCRP and Suddeutsche Zeitung, the German media organization which originally received the cache of documents from Mossack Fonseca, a trust company in Panama that facilitated legal incorporation of offshore shell entities for many of the world’s wealthiest people and powerful political figures.
 Many of these shell entities were later involved in illegal activities including tax evasion, fraud, and money laundering.